 Summarized from Bruckner J. Physical therapists as double agents: Ethical dilemmas of divided loyalties.
 Phys Ther.
 1987;67(3):383–387 with permission of the American Physical Therapy Association.

 Shirlaine faces an ethical dilemma, perhaps several of them.
 Ethical dilemmas are situations in which moral reasons come into conflict, and it is not immediately obvious what should be done.
 In this chapter, we identify the steps in resolving ethical dilemmas.
 Before doing so, we define physical therapy ethics and discuss why it should be studied.
 We also discuss how ethics and professionalism are connected and the importance of professional codes of ethics.
 Throughout, we understand professionalism as an umbrella value that encompasses many more specific values to which professionals should commit themselves.

 The word “ethics” is ambiguous and hence so is “physical therapy ethics.”
 We distinguish several primary senses, both normative and descriptive ones.

 Normative Versus Descriptive Ethics

 In the main senses used in this book, ethics refers to normative ethics, which aims at identifying, understanding, and applying justified moral values.
 Moral values include what is obligatory (right), permissible (all right), good, or otherwise morally valuable.
 The goal is to understand and apply justified moral values to personal decisions and character, public policies and laws, and organizational procedures and structures.

-In one normative sense, ethics names an area of study, ...
+In one normative sense, ethics names an ...